Coq au Vin

 - Preheat oven to 350°F.

-- Place bay leaves, parsley, garlic, peppercorns and juniper berries in the cheesecloth bag.
-Add the rooster back to the pot along with the bottle of Pinot Noir, chicken broth and the bag of spices.
-Bring to a simmer, cover with a lid and place in the oven to cook for 2 hours.
+- Return the chicken to the pot with the wine, broth, bouquet garni, salt, and pepper.
+Bring to a simmer, cover with a lid and place in the oven and cook for 2 hours.

 People often chuckle when I suggest cooking with our Silver Oak and Twomey Wines.
 While this may not be financially viable for some, I do want to stress the importance of the quality of the wine you use, especially for a wine-centric dish like this.
-For coq au vin the quality of the Pinot Noir is very important.
+For coq au vin, the quality of the Pinot Noir is very important.
 Choose a wine that you would drink on its own.
 If the wine is too tart or high in acid, the sauce in this dish will be very sour.
-Play it safe and use our Twomey Pinot Noir.